 Positive language is the most effective type of language as it is encouraging, constructive and reduces conflicts and confrontations.
 Positive language tells people positively what can be done and provides them with options to choose from to rectify errors.
 It helps people and gives them suggestions and provides options for improvements.

 Negative language is confrontational, destructive and is very discouraging, leading to adverse outcomes.
 It tells people negatively what cannot be done, and it sounds like blame and uses negative words like, cannot, will not, unable, regret, neglected, insufficient, etc. It just tells people what cannot be done and does not provide any options for improvement or does not talk about any positive actions.

-In order for communication to be effective one needs to understand the benefits of positive language, know how to use them and implement in their day to day life.
-Even a negative information can be communicated in a positive language.
+In order for communication to be effective one needs to understand the benefits of positive language, know how to use them and implement in their day-to-day life.
+Even negative information can be communicated in positive language.
 That will make a huge difference to the services and image of the organisation.

 A summary is a sum of all the key information discussed in a conversation, and it has to be sensible/meaningful.
 It should not comment on the members of the discussion but focus on the information or important points discussed.

 In order to summarise content of a discussion, one needs to have good listening skills, in other words, one has to be an active listener.
 If you have doubts on any areas of discussion, you can clarify with the members present in order to avoid errors and wrong information being summarised.
 You need to use the correct formats for summarising discussions and outcomes.
 Write it down knowing the purpose, what the benefits are, who will benefit and in what way they will benefit.